 Execute the program backward from current time.
 Mostly useful to go to the last breakpoint encountered before the current time.

 step [count]

 Run the program and stop at the next event.
 With an argument, do it count times.
+If count is 0, run until the program terminates or a breakpoint is hit.

 backstep [count]